kylebittinger/q2-brocc/README.md

     qiime brocc classify-brocc --i-query query.qza --o-classification query-brocc.qza

-Once the classifier has finished running, the `brocc-fungi-test` directory should contain a QIIME 2 artifact, `query-brocc.qza`.
+Once the classifier has finished running, you should see a QIIME 2 artifact file, `query-brocc.qza`.
 We can create a visualization for this artifact by running:

     qiime metadata tabulate --m-input-file query-brocc.qza --o-visualization query-brocc.qzv